 While the pupil's name remains on the school's admission register, the pupil's attendance will still be recorded appropriately.
-Where alternative provision has been made for an excluded pupil and they attend it, code B (education off-site) or code D (dual registration) will be used on the attendance register.
+Where alternative provision (of an approved educational activity that does not involve the pupil being registered at any other school) has been made for an excluded pupil and they attend it, code B (education off-site) will be used on the attendance register.
+During off-site direction to another school or educational establishment, code D (dual registration) will be used.